jupyter/governance/incubation.md

 # Jupyter Incubation Process

-Incubation is the process by which new Jupyter Subprojects are created and evaluated for inclusion in the main Jupyter organization.
+Incubation is the process by which certain types of new Jupyter Subprojects are created and evaluated for inclusion in the main Jupyter organization.
 In this context a Subproject is a GitHub repository with a development team that follows the Jupyter governance and contribution model.

+The incubation process doesn't apply to all new Subprojects, only those with the following
+characteristics:

+* Significant unanswered technical questions that required exploration.
+* Entirely new directions, scopes or ideas that haven't been vetted with the community.
+* Significant, already existing code bases where it is not clear how the project will integrate with the rest of Jupyter.

+Most importantly, the incubation process does not apply to new Subprojects that are created in the natural development of existing officially supported Subproject in the main jupyter GitHub organization.

+If there are questions about whether the incubation process applies to a given Subproject, interested parties should simply start a discussion on the main Jupyter list to get community and Steering Council feedback.
+The most important question in making this determination is
+this: is there broad agreement in the community and Steering Council that we are undertaking this activity in an official capacity.
+If this agreement exists, Steering Council members can immediately create new offcial subprojects in the main Jupyter organization.

 The goals of the incubation process are:

-* Contributors can quickly and easily get their code exposed to the Jupyter community while complying with corporate contribution restrictions.
+* Contributors can quickly and easily get their code exposed to the Jupyter community while complying with individual and organizational contribution restrictions.
 * Contributors can work with the community and gather feedback that will help them develop and refine a clear and concise integration proposal.
 * The broader community can easily distinguish between stable, officially supported